nasa-gibs/worldview/doc/configuration.md

 ## Updating the Configuration

-After making any changes to a custom configuration, you need to rebuild the app with the changes.
-Instead of running the entire build process you can run `npm run getcapabilities` to make a request to [the GIBS `GetCapabilities` API](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+API+for+Developers) and update layer configurations, and then `npm run build:config` to rebuild the configuration for use by the application.
-You can run these commands separately as needed or use `npm run updateconfig` as a shortcut to run them both.
+After making any changes to a custom configuration, rebuild the app for the changes to take effect.
+Instead of running the entire build process, use the `npm run getcapabilities` command to make a request to [the GIBS `GetCapabilities` API](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+API+for+Developers) and update layer configurations, and then `npm run build:config` to rebuild the configuration for use by the application.
+Run these commands separately as needed or use `npm run updateconfig` as a shortcut to run both.

 ### Subdirectories

-If you have a custom configuration in a subdirectory of `options/` other than `options/release/`, you can pass in the name of the subdirectory you would like to use with `npm run build:config -- subdirectory_name`.
-If you would like to build an incomplete configuration, you should prefix the command like this; `IGNORE_ERRORS=true npm run build:config`.
+If you have a custom configuration in a subdirectory of `options/` other than `options/release/`, pass in the name of the subdirectory to use with `npm run build:config -- subdirectory_name`.
+To build an incomplete configuration, prefix the command like this; `IGNORE_ERRORS=true npm run build:config`.

 ## New Layers

 Create a new JSON document in `config/wv.json/layers` named `X.json` where `X` is the layer identifier used in the WMTS or WMS API call.
 This file can be placed in any subdirectory as needed for organizational purposes.

-The following is the minimum configuration needed for the Aerosol Optical Depth layer:
+Here's an example of a minimum configuration for the Aerosol Optical Depth layer:

 ```json
 {